-All students are entitled to an education where they are protected from disruption and can learn in a calm, safe and supportive environment.
-Headteachers can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school adaptions and support .
+All pupils are entitled to an education where they are protected from disruption and can learn in a calm, safe and supportive environment.
+Headteachers can use suspension and permanent exclusion in response to serious incidents and to enable time to make the environment safe and ready again before the pupil returns.

-This will also be seen as a very last resort, as removing a student from school as an environment with trusted adults is rarely likely to be in a student's best interests.
+This will also be seen as a very last resort, as removing a pupil from school as an environment with trusted adults is rarely likely to be in a pupil's best interests.
 We also recognise the impact this might have on and young person and or parent/carers and will work to support the young person and their family/carers.
 Please refer to the Suspension and Permanent Exclusion Policy for more information.